 We also acknowledge that we have written this from a place of white privilege and not by members of Black or PoC communities – we may have got things wrong or need to work harder or work differently to embed anti-racist practice in our organisation.

-However, by sharing our action plan widely from now, in July 2020, we want to ensure our audiences continue to hold us accountable as we make this journey and we can work collaboratively with artists and audiences to do so
+However, by sharing our action plan widely (originally published July 2020), we want to ensure our audiences continue to hold us accountable and we can work collaboratively with artists and audiences on this journey.

-We will add other goals and aspirations as we go forward and will update our audiences with these publicly, through our digital communications channels and our website every quarter.
+We will add other goals and aspirations as we go forward and will update our audiences with these publicly, through our website every quarter.

 We commit to: